 - YLAI Professional Fellows

-The YLAI Network is a vibrant community of young entrepreneurs and changemakers from Latin America and the Caribbean who are committed fostering economic development and prosperity, security, human rights, and good governance in the hemisphere.
+The YLAI Network is a vibrant community of young entrepreneurs and changemakers from across Latin America and the Caribbean who are committed to fostering economic development and prosperity, security, human rights, and good governance in the hemisphere.
 The YLAI Network is a signature part of the U.S. government’s efforts to increase partnerships with future leaders to help promote economic growth and strengthen civil society.
-Joining the network provides access to digital resources, training and networking opportunities, and the chance to connect with senior leaders in business and government, as well as other young leaders working to create change in their communities.
+Joining the network provides access to digital resources, training and networking opportunities, and the opportunity to connect with senior leaders in business and government as well as other young leaders working to create change in their communities.